jhradilek/emacs-mallard-mode/README.markdown

 ## Usage

-To use **mallard-mode**, either open a file with the **.page** or **.page.stub** extension, or enable it in the current buffer by running the following Emacs command:
+To use **mallard-mode**, either open a file with the **.page** or **.page.stub** file extension, or enable it for the current buffer by running the following Emacs command:

     M-x mallard-mode

 Refer to the [GNU Emacs manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/Major-Modes.html) for more information on how to enable and configure major modes in Emacs.

-### Commands and Key Bindings
+### Available Commands and Key Bindings

-**mallard-mode** inherits all commands and key bindings from **nxml-mode**.
-In addition, it provides a number of additional commands and key bindings to make it easier to edit and validate Mallard pages.
-To run any of these commands in Emacs, use:
+**mallard-mode** inherits commands and key bindings from **nxml-mode**.
+In addition, it defines a number of commands and key bindings that integrate it with the **yelp-check** utility in order to provide maximum comfort when editing Mallard pages.
+To run any of these commands in Emacs, type:

     M-x COMMAND

-Note that some of the commands listed below require the **yelp-check** utility to be installed in the system.
+The available commands are as follows:

 <table>
   <tr>